Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_VP9_LEVEL (enum)``

 enum v4l2_mpeg_video_vp9_level -
-    This control allows selecting the level for VP9 encoder.
+    This control allows selecting the woke level for VP9 encoder.
     This is also used to enumerate supported levels by VP9 encoder or decoder.
     More information can be found at
     `webmproject <https://www.webmproject.org/vp9/levels/>`__.
 Possible values are: